Mark Gordon: Early life and education

-Gordon was born in New York City, the son of Catherine (née Andrews) and Crawford Gordon.
-Gordon’s father grew up on Drumlin Farm, in Lincoln, Massachusetts.
+Gordon was born in New York City, the son of Catherine and Crawford Gordon.
+Gordon's father grew up on Drumlin Farm, in Lincoln, Massachusetts.
 His parents married on October 27, 1945, at the First Unitarian Church of Kennebunk, Maine, before settling at their ranch in Kaycee, Wyoming, in 1947.

-Gordon’s paternal grandmother was the philanthropist Louise Ayer Hatheway.
+Gordon's paternal grandmother was the philanthropist Louise Ayer Hatheway.
 His paternal great-grandfather was the industrialist and mill magnate Frederick Ayer, founder of the American Woolen Company, and younger brother of the patent medicine tycoon James Cook Ayer, both of Lowell, Massachusetts.

 He is a nephew of the socialite Jean Gordon.
 Gordon is also a great-nephew by marriage of General George S. Patton, and a first cousin once removed of General George Patton IV.
 He was raised on his family's ranch in Johnson County, Wyoming.
 He earned a Bachelor of Arts degree in history from Middlebury College in 1979.

 Career

 2008 congressional run

 In 2008, Gordon was an unsuccessful candidate in the Republican primary for the United States House of Representatives for Wyoming's at-large congressional district seat held by Barbara Cubin, who was retiring.
 His main opponent was Cynthia Lummis, also a former state treasurer and the wife of a Democratic former state representative, Alvin Wiederspahn.
 Former U.S. senator Alan K. Simpson of Cody, considered a moderate Republican, defended Gordon's candidacy but stopped short of an outright endorsement because he was also friendly with Lummis.
-Former U.S. senator Malcolm Wallop endorsed Gordon, as did the late Joseph B. Meyer, who was serving as state treasurer at the time.
+Former U.S. senator Malcolm Wallop endorsed Gordon, as did Joseph B. Meyer, who was serving as state treasurer at the time.

 In the primary, Gordon garnered the endorsements of Wyoming's two most prominent statewide newspapers, The Casper Star-Tribune and the Wyoming Tribune Eagle.
 Though polls and the financial advantage rested with Gordon in the primary campaign, he lost the nomination to Lummis.